smithy-lang/smithy/docs/source-2.0/quickstart.rst

 1. This service provides weather information for cities.
 2. This service consists of ``City`` resources and ``Forecast`` resources.
-3. The ``Weather`` service has many ``City`` resources, and a ``City`` resource contains a single ``Forecast`` singleton resource.
+3. The ``Weather`` service has many ``City`` resources, and a ``City`` resource contains a single ``Forecast`` resource.
-4. This service closure contains the following operations:
+4. This service and its resources contain the following operations:
    ``ListCities``, ``GetCity``, ``GetForecast``, ``GetCurrentTime``.

-First, create a directory called `smithy-quickstart` with a `model` directory and a weather model file such that your `smithy-quickstart` directory has the following file structure:
+First, create a directory called `smithy-quickstart` with a `model` directory and a ``weather.smithy`` model file such that your `smithy-quickstart` directory has the following file structure:

 .. code-block:: text